 2. Chronographic Watches

-Athletes usually go gaga over a chronographic watch that provides with the stopwatch function as well.
-These usually have sub dials for hours, minutes and seconds as well.
+Athletes usually go gaga over a chronographic watch that provides the stopwatch function as well.
+These usually have sub-dials for hours, minutes and seconds as well.
 These watches can be either quartz or automatic.

 Some Pioneer Brands: Diesel, Michael Kors, Tissot, Guess, Tag Heuer